 Welcome to Strong Towns

 The Strong Towns approach is a fundamental rethinking of how we work together to build lasting wealth and prosperity within our communities.
+Learn more about our mission.
 Strong Towns began in 2008 as a blog by Charles Marohn.
 Today, it is a national media nonprofit publishing award-winning daily articles by dozens of contributors, hosting events across the continent and sharing weekly podcasts.

 Strong Towns is making an impact all over the country.
 Read our Success Stories.

 We invite you to explore our content, as well as participate in the Strong Towns conversation with hundreds of members and readers on our discussion forum.
 If you are someone who wants to start at the beginning, our archive goes back to those early ideas in 2008.